sapaladas/image_feature_extraction_via_pca_kpca/README.md

 - The basic idea behind it is to project the linearly inseparable data onto a lower dimensional space
 - There, the new data becomes linearly separable

-#### Process
+### Process

 1. Compute the hyperparameter $\sigma$
-2. Use Gaussian Kernel PCA to project the training data onto a lower dimensional space and record the eigenvectors
+2. Use Gaussian kPCA to project the training data onto a lower dimensional space and record the eigenvectors
-3. Use Gaussian Kernel PCA and the eigenvectors obtained to project the testing data onto a lower dimensional space
+3. Use Gaussian kPCA and the eigenvectors obtained to project the testing data onto a lower dimensional space

 *Compute the hyperparameter* $\sigma$